Ready to find the perfect college degree?

 - real property law

 The final day of testing is generally in essay format with questions being developed at the local level that cover a wide range of topics.
 Bar exams are given twice per year, in February and July.
 Most applicants choose the July testing date, as it falls shortly after law school graduation.

 Since laws are always changing, it is critically important that licensed attorneys keep their education up to date.
 Nearly every state requires attorneys to participate in approved continuing education training and courses either annually or every three years.
 Classes and training all vary by state and typically cover a specific area of law like:

 It is becoming more common for states to allow online classes and training.

 Earnings Potential for Lawyers

 While lawyer remuneration is not what it once was, lawyers still earn top salaries when compared to most professions.
-The ubiquitous nature of the profession leads to wide-ranging salary data that can vary greatly depending on certain metrics, such as geographic location, industry, and work experience.
+The ubiquitous nature of the profession leads to wide-ranging salary data that can vary greatly depending on certain metrics, such as:

 The data indicate attorneys working in metro areas earn far more than their rural colleagues.
-For example, Central Kentucky lawyers earn $62,920 per year, which is comparable to the $70,280 annual wage paid to Western Montana lawyers, but lower than the wages for some city lawyers.
+For example, Central Kentucky lawyers earn $62,920 per year, which is comparable to the $70,280 annual wage paid to Western Montana lawyers.
+However, it’s lower than the wages for some city lawyers.